Open dialogues: Cenzo Cocca

 by Margaret Sgarra, contemporary art curator

-Let’s interview Giada Degortes, a young Sardinian photographer and director, who through her artistic imagination manages to blend real, powerful and collective stories with her own inner and personal experience.
+Let’s interview Giada Degortes, a young Sardinian photographer and director, who through her artistic imagery, manages to blend real, powerful and collective stories with her own inner and personal experience.

 What does photography mean to you, and what do you want to communicate with your works?